ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-fa" href="https://osu.ppy.sh/users/8659666">Ludicin</a></p>

-I honestly have been wanting to make an orchestral song like this for a while, so when the osu! team reached out to me about making a Grand Finals Tiebreaker, I figured it would have been fitting.
+I honestly have been wanting to make an orchestral song like this for a while, so when the osu! team reached out to me about making a Grand Finals tiebreaker, I figured it would have been fitting.

 The only idea I really had for this song was that it's set in a post-apocalyptic world.
 I wasn’t too involved in the design process since I wanted every designer involved to have the freedom to build upon my initial concept.
 Seeing everyone's ideas come together and work so well was really cool to witness.